A conversation with Daniela Nicolò and Enrico Casagrande, artistic directors for Santarcangelo Festival 2020

 Then it’ll be difficult to take it by surprise again!

 E.C.
 First of all, wonder.
-The chance to see something that changes the space-time he or she is used to.
+The chance to see something that changes the space-time which he or she is used to.

 It is also true that the new generations of teenagers are equipping themselves with antibodies against this cyber bulimia which seems to make adults much sicker than young people.